MarynaShavlak/dev-interview-hub/src/pages/ArticleDetailsPage/ui/ArticleDetailsPage/ArticleDetailsPageContainer/README.md

 ```

 ## Conclusion
-The `ArticleDetailsPageContainer` component plays a vital role in the article details page by dynamically rendering key components based on the article's data availability.
-Its ability to handle different states—such as loading, error, and success—ensures a seamless user experience, providing users with relevant content while maintaining a clean and organized layout.
+The `ArticleDetailsPageContainer` component is a key element of the article details page, dynamically managing the display of article information based on data availability and feature flags.
+Its design ensures a seamless user experience with a responsive and clean layout, adapting to various states such as loading, error, and success.
+This component is essential for providing a cohesive and user-friendly interface for article viewing.
-This component is a fundamental part of the page's architecture, contributing to a responsive and user-friendly design.